 Overview and Oregon Liability Laws Related to Agritourism

 - Reducing Risk by Managing Liability; 2012 Oregon Agritourism Summit presentation

 - Oregon Equine Inherent Risk Law (OR 360.687 to 360.697) passed in 1993; it establishes special liability protections for agritourism activities associated with horses

 - Oregon Agritourism Inherent Risk Law (OR SB341) passed in 2015; it extends liability protections for all Oregon agritourism activities as defined by statute

 - Strategies to Avoid, Reduce, Transfer and Adapt to Agritourism Business Risks

 - Top 10 Ways to Limit Your Liability When Visitors Come to Your Farm, Kerr Center for Sustainable Agriculture, Poteau, OK

 Additional Risk Assessment and Management Resources

-- Risk issues can be quite different from one agritourism operation to another, depending on size and specific focus.
-A small family farm with no outside employees, for example, will have very different issues than a large commercial operation with value-added processing and events in the mix.
+- Risk can be quite different from one agritourism operation to another, depending on size and specific focus.
+A small family farm with no outside employees, for example, will have very different potential risks than a large commercial operation with value-added processing and events in the mix.
 As a result, risk management takes many different forms, depending on the appropriate level of detail required.
-This toolkit aims for a middle ground as a starting point.
+This toolkit aims for a middle ground starting point.
 However, if these tools don’t fit your circumstances, More Useful Tools from Other States contain links to many other planning resources.